NilsHagenBeyer/3D-printing_recorder/README.md

 The dataset created with this tool, can be found at the bottom of this page.

-Furthermore it is possible to inflict the Under-Extrusion synthetically on gcode-files, to create this error in a determined manner.
+Furthermore it is possible to inflict Under-Extrusion synthetically on gcode-files, to create this error in a determined manner.
 The printer should be connected to a Octoprint server: https://github.com/OctoPrint/octoprint-docker

 ## How to record